R/smcarray-object.r

 lists of the contitioning variables (observations).
 Its value is:

-for filtering: a list of dimension dim
+for filtering: a list of dimension dim. each member is a

 character vector with the respective conditioning variables of